Bluebird Motel Machias Maine 866-375-0117

 Fundy Discover Aquarium – St. Andrews, New Brunswick, Canada

-This 20,000 square foot Aquarium includes a 218 seat theatre, several viewing tanks of various Bay of Fundy fish, rare lobsters and magnificent sea horses can all be enjoyed in the lower level.
-(506) 529-1200 website
+This 20,000 square foot Aquarium includes a 218-seat theatre, several viewing tanks of various Bay of Fundy fish, rare lobsters and magnificent sea horses can all be enjoyed in the lower level.

 top of page